-A traditional speech is delivered in a format we are accustomed to.
-When we think of public speaking, we think of a podium, a stage, or some other variety with a non distracting background.
+A traditional speech is delivered in a format we’re familiar with.
+When we think of traditional public speaking events, we imagine a podium a stage, or another venue a simple, professional background.

 Here are a few tips for delivering a great traditional speech:

 ✓ Present in front of a live audience.